HAMILTON TOWNSHIP, NJ

-Monthly sampling and operation and maintenance activities for the groundwater treatment system along with quarterly monitoring of the groundwater quality are ongoing.
-Once the groundwater plumes are completely delineated, a final revised CEA will be submitted for the State’s approval.
+Monthly sampling and operation and maintenance activities of the soil and groundwater treatment systems will continue while site soil vapor and groundwater quality will be monitored semi-annually.
+The PRPs are expected to submit a final revised CEA for the State’s approval.

 Sampling and Monitoring

-During the operation and maintenance phase, site groundwater monitoring wells are sampled quarterly while the treatment plant is monitored monthly, and the soil remedy wells are sampled semi-annually with the system is monitored monthly.
-This information is documented in monthly and quarterly reports.
+During the operation and maintenance phase, site soil and groundwater monitoring wells are sampled semi-annually while the treatment systems are monitored monthly, This information is documented in monthly and semi-annually reports.